microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 `warn_hlsl_UDT_missing_resource_type_member` will be emitted.
 If `c` is given, then we must check that `contains_numeric` is set, and if not, `warn_hlsl_UDT_missing_basic_type` is emitted.
 Otherwise, if any other register type is given, then we emit `err_hlsl_unsupported_register_type_and_variable_type`.

 All the warnings introduced in this spec were not emitted in legacy versions of the compiler.
+The warnings, `warn_hlsl_register_type_c_not_in_global_scope`,
+`warn_hlsl_deprecated_register_type_b`,
+`warn_hlsl_deprecated_register_type_i`,
+`warn_hlsl_UDT_missing_resource_type_member`, and
-The warnings, `warn_hlsl_register_type_c_not_in_global_scope`, `warn_hlsl_deprecated_register_type_b`, `warn_hlsl_deprecated_register_type_i`, `warn_hlsl_UDT_missing_resource_type_member`, and `warn_hlsl_UDT_missing_basic_type`, are all within a warning group known as `disallow-legacy-binding-rules`.
-If legacy behavior is desired, a user can pass the `--Wno-disallow-legacy-binding-rules` flag to the compiler to silence the errors.
-When this flag is active, and legacy behavior is present, a warning will be emitted instead of an error.
+`warn_hlsl_UDT_missing_basic_type`, are all within a warning group known as `disallow-legacy-binding-rules`.
+However, only `warn_hlsl_UDT_missing_resource_type_member` and  `warn_hlsl_UDT_missing_basic_type` are not treated as errors by default, the rest of the warnings are errors by default.
+If legacy behavior is desired, a user can pass the `--Wno-disallow-legacy-binding-rules` flag to the compiler to silence the errors, leaving just the warnings.
+For the two UDT warnings above, the warnings will be silenced so that no diagnostics will be emitted.

 Here is some pseudocode summarizing the diagnostic emission process: